Luxzi/Right-Click-Animations/README.md

 ![Second](https://i.imgur.com/qFZD1IX.gif)

-### If you have any issues or questions feel free to make a issue on GitHub or to contact me via Twitter DMs
+### If you have any issues or questions feel free to make a issue on GitHub or to contact me via my business email (luxzi@pm.me)